shaunickmistry/intro-to-python/README.md

 What the bloody hell is web scraping???
 Do we take a shovel and start running it across our computer screens?
 Well obviously not, but it actually isn't that far from the analogy of shovelling data from a website into your own program.
 Web scraping is the term used to describe a program that downloads data from a website, processes it and produces an output.
-Maybe a report of all the products that a competitor is selling for cheaper, or any updates to a website since the program last ran.
+That output could be a report of all the products that a competitor is selling for cheaper, or any updates to a website since the program last ran.

 Have a read of [Chapter 11](https://automatetheboringstuff.com/chapter11/) from Automate The Boring Stuff and Al will explain the `webbrowser` builtin module, opening web pages and downloading them, formatting web pages with `Beautiful Soup` and controlling websites using the `Selenium` Python module.

+### Task 1 - Weather Report
+Given a weather reporting website of your choice, write a Python script that will print out today's temperature.

+**Top Tips:**
+- Breakdown the problem you have into small, manageable chunks that you understand.
+- Then do the same with the solution that you are trying to create.
+- Try not to get carried away with getting straight to the end result.
+- i.e. How do I download a webpage?
+Then once that's done, how do I convert that file into a Beautiful Soup object?

 ## Lesson 2 - Spreadsheet Manipulation
 Bar